rpartha/sort-visualizer/README.md

   * Bubble Sort
   * Selection Sort

-Although Bubble Sort is hardly used or mentioned due to its inefficient running time of O(n^2), it is still interesting to see how it looks visually.
+Although these sorts have inefficient running times of O(n^2) and O(n), a visual representation won't hurt to take a look at.